-At January 31, 2025, our cash, cash equivalents, and investments totaled \$2.5 billion, a decrease of \$1.6 billion from July 31, 2024 due to the factors discussed under "Statements of Cash Flows" below.
+At April 30, 2025, our cash, cash equivalents, and investments totaled \$6.2 billion, an increase of \$2.1 billion from July 31, 2024 driven by cash from operations partially offset by cash used in financing and investing activities.
+See the discussion of all factors under "Statements of Cash Flows" below.
 Our primary sources of liquidity have been cash from operations, which entails the collection of accounts receivable for products and services, the issuance of senior unsecured notes, and borrowings under our credit facilities.
 Our primary uses of cash have been for research and development programs, selling and marketing activities, capital projects, acquisitions of businesses, debt service costs and debt repayment, repurchases of our common stock under our stock repurchase programs, and the payment of cash dividends.
 As discussed in "Executive Overview - Industry Trends and Seasonality" earlier in this Item 2, our business is subject to significant seasonality.
 The balance of our cash, cash equivalents, and investments generally fluctuates with that seasonal pattern.
 We believe the seasonality of our business is likely to continue in the future.